One of the questions I am frequently asked is "How do you make your

 rectangles to the exclusion of anything else.
 If you do, the city will

-never look real or "organic" (a major problem with CC2 - more on that
+never look real or "organic" (a major problem with the object-based mappers - more on that

 later).
 I've borrowed much of my city-style, as seen in both my City of Greyhawk and City of Irongate